Snowflake-Labs/terraform-provider-snowflake/docs/resources/schema_grant.md

 ### Optional

+- **enable_multiple_grants** (Boolean) When this is set to true, multiple grants of the same type can be created.
+This will cause Terraform to not revoke grants applied to roles and objects outside Terraform.
 - **id** (String) The ID of this resource.
 - **on_future** (Boolean) When this is set to true, apply this grant on all future schemas in the given database.
 The schema_name and shares fields must be unset in order to use on_future.
 - **privilege** (String) The privilege to grant on the current or future schema.
 Note that if "OWNERSHIP" is specified, ensure that the role that terraform is using is granted access.